ghsc-psm/Dynamic-Optimization-Routing/README.md

 `python fleet_exclusion.py`

 This will create a new xlsx file.
 The first sheet in the workbook can be copied into the DRT Fleet Restriction sheet.
 The second sheet contains quality checks to ensure that the volume at the facility is not greater than the volume capacity of the largest vehicle that can get to the facility.
 This check is to ensure that the DRO Optimizer does not encounter problems when working to produce optimization results.

-## Running the Batch Optimize Process:

-To run the batch optimization, run the following command:

-`streamlit run batch_process.py`

-This will launch a streamlit page that appears similar to the app.py page.
-The key difference stems from the fact that you are able to upload multiple DRT and Order Evaluation Template Files.
-In fact, for each DRT file added, you can add one or more Order Evaluation Template files to optimize.
-Once the DRT and Order Evaluation Template file(s) are uploaded, select `Confirm DRT and Order Evaluation Template File Selection`.
-Once this is done, the selected files will be listed below in the `Selected DRT and Order Evaluation Template Files for optimization` section.
-More DRT and Order Evaluation Template files can be added and commited in a similar manner.
-If there is a mistake in the uploaded files, select `Clear all Optimizations Previously Selected` and reupload files to process.
-Once ready to run the Optimizations, select the `Confirm files for optimization` button and the app will display the optimization parameters and have an option to run the optimization similar to the `app.py` application.
-Note: The Parameters specified in the DRT file will take priority over any parameters manually set in the application when the optimization is running.

 ## Running the Truck Optimization Process: